imec-idlab/ahVisualizer/README.md

 ## 1. Live simulation visualization (near real-time)

-Browse to http://localhost:8080 in your favorite webbrowser (Chrome seems to work best with large datasets).
+Browse to http://localhost:8080 in your favorite webbrowser (Chrome seems to work best with large datasets) to see a near real-time  visualization of the running simulation.

 ![](https://i.imgur.com/MhTVlZ4.png)